rodolfoarces/vagrant_boxes/README.md

-# vagrant_boxes
+# Vagrant Boxes

-Templates for vagrant boxes and scripts to customize
+Templates for vagrant boxes and scripts to customize mostly using vmware_desktop or vmware_workstaion provider

+## Scripts

+TO-DO